 It Pays Not To Do Your Renovation Yourself

 There is a perception that doing the renovation yourself will save you money and maximise your profit.
-I used to think that and spent far too many hours working on my projects in an effort to get the most out of it when I sold it.
+I used to think that and spent far too many hours working on my projects in an effort to get the most out of them when I sold them.

 The truth is when I quit DIY was when I really started making a profit.
 One of the biggest problems of doing it yourself is that you don’t factor in the time it takes you to do the work.
 You end up working for nothing.

-Remember that you are renovating the property with the goal of improving its value and selling it for a profit.
+Remember you are renovating the property to improve its value and sell it for a profit.
 Your work needs to be of a good standard so that you don’t ruin your project.
 The market is more critical now than it has ever been, so shoddy workmanship is something you want to avoid at all costs.

 - Bernadette Janson Shares Why She Doesn’t Do DIY Renovating

 - Why is DIY Renovating Terrible for Renovation Profits

 How To Make Sure You Hire The Right Tradie For The Job

 Hiring your tradesmen is just like buying a property.
 You have to do your due diligence on them.
 A formal quoting process is essential.
 Follow these three steps to make sure you hire the right man for the job: